emmajanedrews/base-template/_drafts/youre-invited-to-our-upcoming-fundraiser.md

 {% include pullquote.html %}

 We’re working on some really cool things for this event.
-There will be 50-50s, &nbsp;raffles with great prizes, a photobooth, a deejay, and much more. &nbsp;We will serve appetizers, dinner, and dessert.<br>It will take place on a Saturday night, so sleep all day, get a babysitter, and come to the party!
+There will be 50-50s, &nbsp;raffles with great prizes, a photobooth, a deejay, and much more. &nbsp;We will serve appetizers, dinner, and dessert.
+It will take place on a Saturday night, so sleep all day, get a babysitter, and come to the party!

-You’ll receive an invitation in the mail.
-Fill out the RSVP card and let us who if you’re coming and whether or not you’ll be bringing guests.<br><br>You can also forward this to friends and family to encourage them to donate, get involved, or help sponsor the event.
-It’s going to be a lot of fun, and we appreciate any support you’re able to give, whether it’s a pair of socks or a check for $10,000.
+You’ll receive an invitation in the mail. **Fill out the RSVP card** and let us who if you’re coming and whether or not you’ll be bringing guests.<br><br>You can also forward this to friends and family to encourage them to donate, get involved, or help sponsor the event.
+It’s going to be a lot of fun, and **we appreciate any support you’re able to give,** whether it’s a pair of socks or a check for $10,000.

 Our main goal is to have an impact on the community through charitable donations, and this is how we plan to kick off 2018.
 We look forward to seeing you there.